stroblhofwarte/StroblCap/README.md

 The ASCOM driver is compiled with Visual Studio 2019 Communitiy.

-'StroblCap Setup.exe' is a precompiled driver package and can be used for x64 Win10 installations.
+A precompiled installer for x64 Win10 could be found here: [Setup.exe](https://github.com/stroblhofwarte/StroblCap/blob/main/StroblCap/StroblCap%20Setup.exe)

-(18.01.2021) Bug: The automatic dew control is not running yet.
+This package contains the ASCOM driver and the EnvironmentPlot application.

 # Firmware